Damaging winds take down trees, power lines on Christmas in NYC, NJ

+New Jersey and the northern boroughs were hit particularly hard by the storm.

-The wind was so powerful that at one point, the upper level of the Verrazzano Bridge had to be closed in both directions.
+The wind was so powerful that the upper level of the Verrazzano Bridge had to be closed to traffic in both directions.

 In Brooklyn, a tree came crashing down onto a parked car and damaged powerlines sent sparks flying onto the street in Boerum Hill.